ericlbarnes/Statamic-email-form/readme.md

 ## Issues / Gotchas - On the radar

+1. With html_caching enabled the success and error messages will not display.
+See this  [issue report](https://github.com/ericbarnes/Statamic-email-form/issues/25)
-1. The name field is hard coded as the reply name in the plugin so it is recommended you use this field in your form.
+2. The name field is hard coded as the reply name in the plugin so it is recommended you use this field in your form.
-2. The plugin does have some hard coded English text and that will be fixed up in a future release.
+3. The plugin does have some hard coded English text and that will be fixed up in a future release.
 Still deciding on the best option for this.
-3. Validation is currently lacking some useful features.
+4. Validation is currently lacking some useful features.
 Basically only simple checking if the field is empty.

 ## Contributions